A conciliation project

 The impressive coach house was originally built in the 1860's as a winemaking storage facility.
 Later it was used as a fruit packing shed with the large timber packing benches still in place.
 During WWII Italian prisoners of war worked as grape pickers and slept in this loft.
 The stone stable is a later addition on the southern end of the former wine store.
 The coach house is still largely intact, with much of the early fittings and building fabric still remaining.

 The surviving orchards are an important remnant of an industry which was central to the early European development of the Sturt River/Marion region.
 The orchards were further developed by Henry Laffer's son, Albert.
 He continued using the land for vineyards and grazing, but with the focus on plum, nectarine and peach orchards with an almond perimeter.
 Remnants of the fifty year old plum orchard remain today.
-If these remains were to not be maintained, many of the old varieties of fruit trees may be lost forever.

 There is evidence to show that this European (cottage) garden was created in the 1870's, with the present layout having been established since the 1920's.
 The garden was mostly planted by the Laffer family.
 Other features are the Lombardy Poplars and the heritage roses, which are remnants from Ross' extensive nursery which started on the land adjoining Warriparinga in 1958.
 The garden also contains Pittosporum, Prunus, Jacaranda, Wisteria, Cotoneaster, Malus, Olea, Bulbs and Ivy.